Thdub/Personalize_Next_Gen/README.md

 https://github.com/riverar/hashlnk/blob/master/bin/hashlnk_0.2.0.0.zip
 --------------------------------------------------------

 --------------------------------------------------------------------------------------------------
 # 07 Install Additional Scripts and Tools

-Simply run "Install_Additional_Scripts_and_Tools.exe or "Install_Additional_Scripts_and_Tools.bat to install additional scripts and tools.
+Simply run "Install_Additional_Scripts_and_Tools.bat to install additional scripts and tools.
-I also added a few (free) utilities that I use often.
+I also added a few (free, of course) utilities that I use often.

 1) - Custom Tools: